youenchene/JOST_Launcher/README.md

 ## 0.2
  - feat: Add alphabetical order on games display
  - fix: hardcoded limit of 100 games
- - fix: Scan on 1.3 not working on mor than the 1st folder
+ - fix: Scan on 1.3 not working on more than the 1st folder
  - feat: new optional config entry `inventory_file`

 ## 0.1